-Resources available at the Owen Library include: map room; public computers; a creativity station with a scanner, Adobe Acrobat, and Adobe Photoshop; wired study carrels; laptops; and a wireless network.
+Resources available at the Owen Library include: a map room; public computers; a creativity station with a scanner, Adobe Acrobat, and Adobe Photoshop; wired study carrels; laptops; a wireless network, and Sundance the bear.
 The WSU Emeritus Society is located on third floor of Owen, and can be reached at 509.335.8090.

 To pay for printing or copying you must have money on your Cougar Card, the same card you use to check out books.
 To put money on your Cougar Card online, just go to the Cougar Card website, click on Add Cougar Cash, and follow the instructions.
 If you need to put cash on your Cougar Card, or have problems with your card, go to the Cougar Card office, CUB Room 60.